Church of Notre-Dame-de-Bonsecours, Nancy

-The Church of Notre-Dame-de-Bonsecours is a historic church located in Nancy, France.
+The Church of Notre-Dame-de-Bonsecours (Our Lady of Good Help) is a historic church located in Nancy, France.

 It used to be the resting place of the Polish king Stanisław Leszczyński, who was the last duke of Lorraine.
 A large stone relief of the coat of arms of the Polish–Lithuanian Commonwealth is located on the clock tower on the main front.

+It is home to the 1505 statue of Our Lady of Good Help, sculpted by Mansuy Gauvain in 1505.